No BS Czech: Dative Case

 Where else do Czechs use dative?
 Here is the full list:

-You are lucky here - all of these preopsitions are only used with dative case :)
+You are lucky here - these prepositions are only used with dative case :)

 As you've seen, "forming the dative case" means changing the endings of nouns, adjectives, and pronouns.